Hellgate (1989 film): Production

 Director William A. Levey had previously filmed Committed starring Jennifer O'Neill and Ron Palillo in South Africa, which led to his hiring as director for Hellgate, another South African-based production.
 The film was shot in a real abandoned town in South Africa with a cast largely made up of South African actors.
-Levey initially planned to cast Embeth Davidtz in one of the lead female roles, but ultimatley chose not to hire her as she was unable to speak with a convincing American accent at the time.
+Levey initially planned to cast Embeth Davidtz in one of the lead female roles, but ultimately chose not to hire her as she was unable to speak with a convincing American accent at the time.
 Abigail Wolcott, a model who was touring Europe and South Africa, was discovered by Levey and cast as Josie.
 Ron Palillo, who had previously starred in Levey's Committed and Skatetown, U.S.A., was given the lead role of Matt.

 Release

-Home media

 Hellgate was distributed on home video by New World Pictures in the United Kingdom in December 1989.
+By the week of 22 December 1989, the film had ranked number 8 in the United Kingdom's top ten video releases.

-It was released in the United States directly-to-video in August 1990 through Vidmark Entertainment, as well as on LaserDisc.
+It was released in the United States directly-to-video on 8 August 1990 by Vidmark Entertainment, as well as on LaserDisc.
+Anchor Bay Entertainment released the film as a double feature DVD with The Pit (1981) in 2004.

 In 2014, Arrow Video released a limited edition Blu-ray in the United Kingdom.

-Critical response
+The Canadian distributor Unobstructed View released a Blu-ray edition in North America on 27 June 2023.

+Reception

+Contemporary

+The Toronto Star awarded the film a favorable three out of five star rating, noting: "At least the makers of this one had the brains to bring in a casual, loose mood to the proceedings" and "making not-so-subtle allusions to everything from Carnival of Souls to He Knows You're Alone."

+Reviewing the film for the Leicester Mercury, Val Marriott described the film's special effects as "suitably terrifying," adding that director William A. Levey "has a tremendous advantage over others who make horror films purely to show evil creatures, weird effects and violent action and unsavoury corpses littered everywhere—he truly loves film-making and does not allow the art form to become drowned in gore."